Shell Point Medical Team

-The Rehabilitation Center at Shell Point is an important component of the continuum of healthcare, providing occupational, physical, and speech therapy services.
-The state-of-the-art facility opened in 2011 to provide both inpatient and outpatient rehabilitation services through an interdisciplinary team of professionals.
+The Rehabilitation Center at Shell Point is an important component of the healthcare continuum, providing occupational, physical and speech therapy services.
+The state-of-the-art facility provides both inpatient and outpatient rehabilitation services through an interdisciplinary team of professionals.

-A leading-edge approach focuses on successful functional outcomes that maximize recovery from multiple post-surgical and complex medical problems, helping residents reach their maximum potential and level of function.
+A leading-edge approach focuses on successful functional outcomes that maximize recovery from post-surgical and complex medical issues, helping residents reach their maximum potential and level of function.
+Post-operative care is available for orthopedics, cardiac, pulmonary, neurological, and other specialties, including stroke and memory care, dysphagia, pain management and low vision.

 The therapy gym contains a wide range of equipment designed in a circular shape to build camaraderie and motivate residents to engage in the rehab process.
-Private treatment rooms are available for privacy, as needed.
-Postoperative care is available for orthopedics, cardiac, pulmonary, neurological, and other specialties, including stroke and memory care, dysphagia, pain management, and low vision.
+Private treatment rooms are also available as needed.

-A dedicated occupational therapy suite features a full kitchen, bathroom, and bedroom to practice “activities of daily living” in preparation for a safe discharge home.
-Two aqua-therapy pools, heated to 92 degrees, include underwater treadmills and a lift for those unable to use stairs.
+An occupational therapy suite features a full kitchen, bathroom and bedroom to practice “activities of daily living” in preparation for a safe discharge home.
+Two aquatic therapy pools, heated to 92 degrees, include underwater treadmills and a lift for those unable to use stairs.

 Florida Radiology Consultants has been serving the Shell Point community for more than 12 years.
 The group, led by Dr. Geoffrey A. Negin, MD, director of Outpatient Imaging, provides x-ray and ultrasound services from their location in the J. Howard Wood Medical Center on The Island at Shell Point.
 Shell Point residents’ results are expedited immediately to the onsite medical staff.
 On-call x-ray services are also provided on weekends during designated hours.